Some of the offers on this page may have expired.

 Applying for a secured card is a simple and effective way to build up less-than-ideal credit.
 However, there are other avenues if you decide against it.

 One way to dip a toe into credit building is to become an authorized user on a parent’s or spouse’s card.
 For young adults, this can be a good way to establish credit without the pressure of choosing a credit card.
 Once you’ve built up your credit, you’ll be more likely to be approved for the best credit cards.

 Becoming an authorized user may be a good choice for parents who want to monitor their child’s purchases.
 However, those pursuing this option should trust their authorized user not to overspend; with most issuers, authorized users typically have as much spending power as the primary cardholder.
 American Express is one exception that allows cardholders to set spending limits for your authorized users.

 Get a cosigner for an unsecured credit card

 Some credit card issuers will allow you to apply with a cosigner — ideally someone who has good credit and trusts you to use your card responsibly.
 Though you are the primary cardholder in this situation, the cosigner is liable for all of your debts.

 Like being an authorized user, having a cosigner could give you access to unsecured credit cards that you wouldn’t qualify for with your credit alone.
 But some issuers do not allow cosigning.
 If you don’t see the option on the application, you can call the customer service line to ask.

-How we chose our list of top secured credit cards
+How we chose our list of best secured credit cards

-Every card that Bankrate reviews is evaluated on a five-point scoring system.
+Every card that Bankrate reviews is evaluated on a 5-star scoring system.
 If you need a secured credit card, you’re probably focused on establishing or re-establishing credit.
 Making our choices for cards this category involves putting special attention on factors such as: